ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

   `C1` object with its `other` field _the same C2 object_ as the one stored in the `first` field.

 ## Drill 3 (auto)

 In a file called `Drill3.java`, write a class called `TextTweet` that has two
 fields: one field called `contents` of type `String`, and one field called `likes` of type `int`.
-Give it a default constructor of one argument that initializes that field.
+Give it a default constructor of two arguments that initializes those fields.
 In it, write the following methods:

 - `hasMention` which takes a `String` called `username` and checks if the string `@` followed by that username apppears in the Tweet contents